Use Your Seam Ripper Like a Pro

 You will have some more cleaning up to do because all the stitches are cut.

 I’m not trying to be complete and show you how to unpick every specific stitch.
 Most of the time you can use the methods I explained above.
-I’ll go into serger stitches and 3 kinds of industrial stitches, because unpicking those requires a specific technique.
+I’ll go into serger stitches and three kinds of industrial stitches, because unpicking those require a specific technique.

 1. Start on the right side.
 Release the thread in the middle if you have a four thread overlock stitch.
-This is the stay stitch or the 4th thread.
+This is the stay stitch, or the fourth thread.
 Pull that out.
 If you start on the wrong side, you will pull the threads together in a knot.

 2. Then, grab hold of the stitch between the V. The white thread in the four thread picture on the right, the green one in the three thread picture on the left.
-Give those threads a pull, grab them and then pull them all the way through.
+Give those threads a pul., Grab them and pull them all the way through.

-3. And then the serger loops will come off easily.
+3. Then the serger loops will come off easily.

-Interesting for those that want to alter clothing bought in a store.
-Chain stitches Unpicking chain stitches is really easy.
-On one side it looks like a normal stitch, on the other it is rather thick.
+Unpicking chain stitches is really easy.
+On one side it looks like a normal stitch, and the other it is rather thick.
 Start on the thick side.

-Always unpick first the start and the end, like a mark, to make the unraveling stop at a certain point.
+Always unpick the start and the end first, like a mark, to make the unraveling stop at a certain point.
 Always go from left to right, thick side facing.

-To undo blind stitches, you go to the bobbin side, you cut the thread, grab hold of it and pull it.
-You have to find the loop where the thread is been caught in, once it’s released from the loop, it unravels.
+To undo blind stitches, go to the bobbin side, cut the thread, grab hold of it, and pull it.
+You have to find the loop where the thread has been caught in, once it’s released from the loop, it unravels.
 And when the thread is stuck again, you just flick it out of the loop again and pull.

-Little holes from the needle, rub it with your fingernail to erase those needle points or gently move the fabric around, pulling on the bias a little bit and the holes will disappear.
+- If you get little holes from the needle, rub them with your fingernail to erase those needle points, or gently move the fabric around, pulling on the bias a little bit and the holes will disappear.

-Cleaning up: Use scotch or duck tape to clean up the little threads left from ripping out stitches really fast.
+- Use scotch or duck tape to clean up the little threads left from ripping out stitches really fast.

-Rolled hems: I don’t undo a thin rolled hem, I just cut a little strip off.
+- Rolled hems: I don’t undo a thin rolled hem, I just cut a little strip off and sew it again.

-Seam rippers are not ‘forever tools’.
-They should be replaced regularly, you will feel it when your ripper isn’t sharp anymore, especially with the plowing technique.
+- Seam rippers are not ‘forever tools’.
+They should be replaced regularly.
+You will feel it when your ripper isn’t sharp anymore, especially with the plowing technique.
 If you haven’t tried it yet, Madam Sew has a lighted seam ripper to help you see tiny stitches better.
 And we also have a sharp seam ripper with a big comfortable handle.

 With these techniques and tips, you can take a step towards zen seam ripping, if that exists :-)

-The most frustrating is unpicking stitches from knit fabrics or free motion embroidery stitches, especially when they are really tiny.
+Unpicking stitches from knit fabrics or free motion embroidery is the most frustrating, especially when they are really tiny.
 That is so difficult and time consuming.
 Do you have any tips for making this quicker and not damaging the fabric?
 I'd love to know how you tackle this problem!
-One address: firstname.lastname@example.org

 The only good advice I can give you for this is stay cool, make yourself comfortable, take a glass of wine, some chocolate, put your favorite music on and forget the world around you :-)